AlaaMezian/NodeJs-backend-structure/README.md

  # How to start the project

- first you clone the project using the following command :
+ First you clone the project using the following command :

  git clone https://github.com/AlaaMezian/NodeJs-backend-structure.git

  install node version 8.11.0 or use nvm to downgrade your node version

- delete the existing package.lock.json and run npm install
+ Delete the existing package.lock.json and run npm install

  then you create a postgres database Named iLrn with the following credintials